slmairem/SE-3355-Web-Programming-Final/README.md

 I have 3 deployment issues, I add them under the read.me file.

+You can see images in read.me's end.
+I screenshotted them into a different monitor to prove the website is responsive.

 The backend of the project is built using Node.js and MySQL.
 This project marks my first experience with Node.js.

 ## Features